Great! That means you’re SAFE AT HOME.

 If it all seems too much, stop and breathe along with this animation for a few minutes.
 Then teach others how to do it, too.

-For young children aged 5-10, there’s a free app to help them create their very own force field of calm.
-It’s called Stop, Breathe and Think.
-Learn more about it here.
+For young children aged 5-10, there’s a free app to help them create their very own force field of calm, called Stop, Breathe and Think.

 Remember to try and slow down and relax.
 For this, guided meditations are great; someone else is reading to you, helping you clear your mind.
 Insight Timer is home to the world’s largest collection of free guided meditations.

-And if you’re really motivated, Yale’s popular course, “The Science of Well-Being,” is now being offered at no cost.
+If you’re really motivated, Yale’s popular course, “The Science of Well-Being,” is now being offered at no cost.
+And UC Berkeley's Greater Good Science Center is also now offering their popular course happiness for free; read about that here.

 Exercise for kids: London-based Joe Wicks, famous as The Body Coach, is giving free daily online P.E. classes for parents and kids every weekday.
 Find him here on YouTube.